GasStationTV/docker-ansible-coding-exercise/README.md

 - Create the HAProxy configuration to handle the load balancing.
 - Create the dockerfile to build the image for the service.

-## Technology
-We ask that you use the same technology that we use on a daily basis.
-This includes
-- Ansible
-- Docker
-- HAProxy

 ## Notes
 - The `cheese app` is a node application and runs using the 'npm start' command.
 - The `cheese app` defaults to port 3001 (but can take in the env variable PORT)